Tuesday, July 6, 2010

 On farms or other working class environments, high tea would be the traditional, substantial meal eaten by the workers immediately after nightfall, and would combine afternoon tea with the main evening meal.
 Tea was still served, but there would also be meats, fish or eggs, cheese, bread and butter, and sometimes, cake.

-Who would have thought that the word "Tea" could mean so many different things to so many people?
+Who would have thought that the word "Tea" could mean so many different things to so many people around the world?
 Whatever the word means for us, I am sure that we would agree that Henry James was definitely correct when he said that

 ceremony known as afternoon tea.